 You can also find additional Thames Path pages by going to ‘The Trails’ dropdown menu at the top of the page, clicking on the trail name and browsing the pages in the Further Information column.
 Here you can access pages such as the trail’s Route Description page, Leaflets page, Circular and Linear Walks page and Events.

 Find useful facts and learn more about the Thames Path.
 Select the blue tabs below for more details.

-The Thames Path is a long distance walking trail, following England’s best known river for 184 miles (294 Km) as it meanders from its source in the Cotswolds through several rural counties and on into the heart of London.
-On its way the Trail passes peaceful water meadows rich in wildlife, historic towns and cities and many lovely villages, finishing at the Thames Barrier in Woolwich just a few miles from the sea.
+The Thames Path is a long distance walking trail, following England’s best known river for 185.2miles (298 km) as it meanders from its source in the Cotswolds through several rural counties and on into the heart of London.
+On its way the Trail passes peaceful water meadows rich in wildlife, historic towns and cities and many lovely villages, finishing in Woolwich just a few miles from the sea.

 The best months to visit are spring through to the end of autumn.
 If you’re interested in wildlife there are always a range of birds present on and around the river but they’re at their most active and visible during April and May whilst establishing territories and finding mates.
 If you’re keen on wildflowers, then April to September is the time to visit, and if insects such as butterflies, damselflies and dragonflies are the things you’d most like to see choose June to September.

 There are Route Descriptions in the Further Information section of this website.
 Check out the Visit Thames website for more inspiration and ideas, things to do and places to stay along the River Thames.

 The final section was opened and the Thames Path National Trail inaugurated at the Thames Barrier on 24 July 1996.
 Read about its history here